1337Impact/Mohamaedbenk/README.md

-Hi 👋 My name is Mohammed Benkhattab
+Hi 👋 I'm Mohammed Benkhattab
 ====================================

 - 👀 I’m currently a student at 1337/42 school